 If there were a restaurant well-suited to trying times of pandemic and protest, it might be a place that emphasizes comforting foods familiar to many but still allowing for a little exploration.
 It might also be a place that plates and packages everything it serves in a way that works equally well for on-site dining or takeout.
 In downtown Mesa, Worth Takeaway reflects that theme not only in its approach, but even its name.
 Since its start five years ago, the restaurant has expanded its hours, menu, and space while staying true to the idea of food worth taking away.

-Worth Takeaway is situated just a block east of the Country Club / Main light rail station.
+Worth Takeaway is situated just a block east of the Country Club / Main light rail station in the western end of Mesa’s walkable city center.
 Abundant bike racks line Main Street just a short distance from the sandwich shop.
-Worth’s signs are inconspicuous, but the establishment can be readily found by looking for Mary Consie’s “Big Pink Chair” sculpture, a piece of public art that is described perfectly by its title.
-More typically sized chairs can be found in a small outdoor dining area, and there’s seating at a single long table and two small counters inside the shop.
+Worth’s signs are inconspicuous, but the establishment can be readily identified by its large patio, currently in use as a waiting area for to-go orders until Worth’s owners decide it is appropriate to resume on-site dining.
+During ordinary times, the patio can be a busy space that supplements Worth’s two small interior dining rooms.

 Worth describes its food as “craft sandwiches.”
-There’s a strong emphasis on local purveyors, beginning with the bread, which comes from Mesa’s own Proof, a specialty baker.
-Proof’s delightfully chewy ciabatta is the foundation of several popular sandwiches that lead the menu.
-The reuben is an original take on a classic with pastrami, coarsely cut sauerkraut, mustard, and havarti cheese.
-The Cuban is filled with roasted pork and havarti accentuated with spicy pickles and mustard.
-Crispy chicken is also enlivened by spicy pickles, as well as a honey sriracha sauce.
+There’s a strong emphasis on local purveyors, beginning with the bread.
+Chewy ciabatta is the foundation of several popular sandwiches that lead the menu.
+Crispy chicken, one of the restaurant’s signature dishes from day one, is enlivened by spicy pickles, as well as a honey sriracha sauce.
+The Buffalo chicken sandwich adds spicy, tangy sauce; ranch dressing; and bleu cheese crumbles.
+The Reuben is an original take on a classic with pastrami, coarsely cut sauerkraut, mustard, and havarti cheese.

 218 W. Main St., Mesa AZ 85201